-The rationale behind creating realistic and action-oriented STI for SDGs Roadmaps is to speed up the process of developing new, or adapting existing, solutions in time to meet the SDG goals and targets by 2030 and to ensure that the three dimensions of sustainability are properly addressed (Box 1.2).
+The rationale behind creating realistic and action-oriented STI for SDGs Roadmaps is to speed up the process of developing new, or adapting existing, solutions in time to meet the SDGs and targets by 2030 and to ensure that the three dimensions of sustainability are properly addressed (Box 1.2).

 STI for SDGs Roadmaps are not created in a vacuum.
 Most countries already have or are developing their research, development and innovation infrastructures and capabilities.
-A systematic assessment and exchange of national and international experiences have so far been limited, though, in developing and implementing policies, action plans and strategies on STIs specifically for SDGs using systemic and consistent frameworks.
+A systematic assessment and exchange of national and international experiences have so far been limited, though, in developing and implementing policies, action plans and strategies on STI specifically for SDGs using systemic and consistent frameworks.

-Three related policy frameworks provide a national context for STI for SDGs Roadmap:
+Three related policy frameworks provide a national context for STI for SDGs Roadmaps:

 - 1. National development plan.
-Most countries have developed some type of national plans (occasionally framed as a growth strategy) with varying levels of detail as well as usefulness. - 2.
-National science, technology, and innovation (STI) plans.
+Most countries have developed some national plans and industry policies (occasionally framed as a growth strategy) with varying levels of detail and usefulness. - 2.
+National STI plans.
 These vary widely in scope, as well as in the degree to which they directly relate to the national development plans.
 Sometimes they are conceived independently of national development plans, mostly by science and technology ministries.
-Other times they are more closely related to national development plans. - 3.
+Other times, they are more closely aligned with national development plans. - 3.
 National SDGs plans.
 Since the global agreement on the UN Sustainable Development Goals in 2015, countries have also begun drawing up plans on how to reach these goals and specific targets, and many are explicitly including them in their national development plans.
 Developed countries tend to have strategies guiding development cooperation in line with the SDGs.

-Figure 1.1: STI for SDGs Roadmap as an intersection of three types of national plans
+Figure 1.1: STI for SDGs Roadmaps as an intersection of three types of national plans

 These three generic, yet distinct types of plans may or may not have any areas of overlap.
-The focus of this guidebook is how to encourage the greater use of STI to help meet the SDGs in all three types of plans-the intersection of the three circles.
+The focus of this Guidebook is to encourage the greater use of STI to help meet the SDGs in all three types of plans-the intersection of the three circles.
 The basic proposition is that STI can accelerate the achievement of SDGs if it is properly integrated into plans to reach the SDGs.

-STI for SDG roadmaps may be stand-alone documents, or part of other planning and implementation documents such as National Development Plans or STI plans.
+STI for SDGs Roadmaps may be stand-alone documents, or part of other planning and implementation documents such as National Development Plans or STI Plans.
 For effective implementation, it is useful to maximize the synergies that they have with other planning documents to avoid duplication and reduce waste-i.e. to maximize the opportunities for convergence among the three circles.

-Box 1.2 Why Focus on STI for SDG Roadmaps?
+Box 1.2 Why Focus on STI for SDGs Roadmaps?

-Human progress has been based on advances of science, technology and innovation.
+Human progress has been based on advances in science, technology and innovation.
 This was clearly seen with the dramatic increases in growth and productivity with the first industrial revolution based on water and steam power to mechanize production.
 That was followed by the second industrial revolution based on the internal combustion engine and electricity to create mass production; and by the third, based on electronics and information technology to automate production.
-But industrial revolutions also created pressure on the environment and social costs such as disruption of traditional life and increased inequality with-in countries; and there was also a great divergence in uptake between countries that led these revolutions and the developing world.
+But industrial revolutions also created pressure on the environment and social costs such as disruption of traditional life and increased inequality with-in countries, and there was also a great divergence in uptake between countries that led these revolutions and the developing world.